jorgenbjerkesjo/Omnia-Foundation-Docs/client-side-development/angular-2/services/configuration.rst

 .. note:: This documentation is a work in progress and contributions can be made on our Github repo

 Configuration service is a utility for working with Omnia configurations.
+Read more about configuration in Omnia `here </fundamentals/configuration.html>`_

 Available Methods
 --------------------------------------------------